Jim-Read/SlashDotPizza_sideapp2/README.md

 ### View/create/delete/edit Comments About Pizza

-- When a user clicks on comments abotu a pizza they are able to view existing comments about the pizza in greater detail.
+- When a user clicks on comments about a pizza they are able to view existing comments about the pizza in greater detail.
 - User can add pizza to favourite if on webpage - otherwise the mobile user has to back out once and add as favourite
 - User can read all comments.
 They can add, edit, delete their own comments.
 - User is able to upvote or downvote a comment.